robfatland/pythonbytes/nim/README.md

 print('a is no longer less than 10.
 In fact a = ', a)
 ```

 That takes care of `while` for a start.
 How about `exit(0)`?
-That stops the program
+That is a function (not a key word)
+that stops the program from running any further.
+We tend to put them inside an `if` statement
+so it amounts to `if something is going wrong just stop the program!`.

-Suppose the player tries to remove a bad number of stones -- like 10 -- and you decide the program should
+Suppose the player tries to remove an illegal number of stones -- like 10 -- and you think the program should
-just stop in response.
-You can use `exit(0)` to do this:
+just stop.
+Here is a test program to see how this works.

 ```
 import os

+player_stones = 10

+if player_stones > 3:
     os.exit(0)

 print("never printed this bit i bet")
 ```

-Now let's combine these two ingredients into one.
+Now let's combine these two ingredients `while` and `exit()` into one section of code.
 Predict what this program will do before you run it.

 ```